benwilcock/cqrs-microservice-sampler/README.md

 ### Bring up the DB and MQ servers...

 First lets get the rabbit and mongo servers up.
 We'll use Docker because its really simple.
-If you already have MongoDB and RabbitMQ servers available on localhost (and of the default ports), then you can safely skip this step.
+If you already have MongoDB and RabbitMQ servers available on localhost (and of the default ports).

+> The demo expects a RabbitMQ user with the username `test` and the password `password` to be present and for this user to have admin rights so that it can create exchanges and queues.
+If you don't want to add such a user, stop your local RabbitMQ server and start the docker one instead.

+> The demo also expects the MongoDB server to have a default `guest` user and for this have admin rights.
+If you don't want to allow this, stop your local MongoDB server and start the docker one instead using the commands below.

 ```bash
 $ docker run -d --name my-mongo -p 27017:27017 mongo